 Copy and paste the output of this command into the Preshared Key field in Pro Custodibus (or as the “PresharedKey” setting in a wg-quick-style configuration file).

 If you configure one side of a WireGuard connection with a preshared key, you must configure the other side of the connection with the exact same key.

-The connection between two WireGuard peers is secured by the Noise protocol, using ChaCha20-Poly1305 encryption with an ephemeral symmetric key derived via ECDH from the X25519 public key pairs of the two peers.
+The connection between two WireGuard peers is secured by the Noise protocol, using ChaCha20-Poly1305 encryption with an ephemeral symmetric key derived via ECDH from the X25519 public-key pairs of the two peers.
 While there are no known practical attacks against this, eventually it might become practical for quantum computers to “crack” this encryption, by calculating the private key of one peer from its paired public key.

-So when using a preshared key, for an attacker to be able to decrypt the data exchanged between the two peers, she would not only have to steal or crack the private key used by one of the peers, she would also have to steal the preshared key (a randomly-generated preshared key would not be “crackable” by quantum computers, nor any other means).
+So when using a preshared key, for an attacker to be able to decrypt the data exchanged between the two peers, she would not only have to steal or crack the private key used by one of the peers, she would also have to steal the preshared key (a randomly-generated preshared key will not be “crackable” by quantum computers, nor by any other means).

 In order for two hosts to communicate over WireGuard, they must be configured with corresponding endpoints.
-Each host must have an interface configured with a unique public key pair, representing the interface’s own peer identity, and each interface must have an endpoint configured with the other interface’s peer identity (ie the other interface’s public key).
+Each host must have an interface configured with a unique public-key pair, representing the interface’s own peer identity; and each interface must have an endpoint configured with the other interface’s peer identity (ie the other interface’s public key).

 The perspective of the second host is the mirror image.
 To the second host, its own local interface, using its own local peer identity, is the local side of the connection; and the endpoint of its local interface configured with the first host’s peer identity represents the remote side of the connection.